-The beautiful city of Barcelona was established on the Mediterranean coast some thousand years ago.
+The beautiful city of Barcelona was established on the Mediterranean coast a few thousand years ago.
 Various dynasties with immense cultural impact invaded the city that has contributed to the varied history of Barcelona.
-The influence of Romans, Arabs and Christians across the city is felt prominently till date.
+The influence of Romans, Arabs, and Christians across the city is felt prominently to date.

 Archaeological remains and literary evidence provide a brief idea about the various periods that ruled Barcelona.
 These periods could be seen as under:

-Between the fourth century and the thirteenth century the city nucleus founded by the Romans was pooled, that led to the actual expansion of Barcelona, which later gave a definitive shape to the city.
-Today, whosoever visit the city, can find the Barcino remains as the excellent example and trace of Roman walls.
+Between the fourth century and the thirteenth century, the city nucleus founded by the Romans was pooled, leading to Barcelona's actual expansion, which later gave a definitive shape to the city.
+Today, whoever visits the city can find the Barcino remains an excellent example and trace of Roman walls.

-During the 13th and 14th century the Catalonian Empire was a grand power in the Mediterranean area and Barcelonans dominated sea trade to a great extent.
+During the 13th and 14th century the Catalonian Empire was a great power in the Mediterranean area, and Barcelonans dominated sea trade to a great extent.

-At the same time Barcelona did witness growth in the form of merchants, traders, artisans, navigators and professionals in almost all spheres of areas that gave a noteworthy contribution in the enhancement of the social status of the city.
+At the same time, Barcelona did witness growth in the form of merchants, traders, artisans, navigators, and professionals in almost all spheres of areas that gave a noteworthy contribution to the enhancement of the social status of the city.

 The Gothic Area is a historical object of the assets of Barcelona's expansive era.
-With all its bravura medieval buildings, the city is one of its kinds in Europe.
+With all its bravura medieval buildings, the city is one of its kind in Europe.

-The public statement of the new Cadiz constitution in 1812 was a remarkable event in the history of Barcelona that lead a platform to many other important historic announcements of the city.
-Also inner tensions of the city did change the course of its political as well as geographical condition.
+The public statement of the new Cadiz constitution in 1812 was a remarkable event in the history of Barcelona that led a platform to many other critical historic announcements of the city.
+Also, the inner tensions of the city did change the course of its political and geographical condition.

-The city faced much destruction as a result of the struggles that brutally ruined many of its fantastic masterpiece like the Roman walls that protected the city for quite a long time.
-Amongst the rest, the destruction of the Ciutadella Militar is one of the major one.
+The city faced much destruction due to the struggles that brutally ruined many of its fantastic masterpieces, like the Roman walls that protected the city for quite a long time.
+Amongst the rest, the destruction of the Ciutadella Militar is one of the major ones.

-Right from the Gothic Quarter that was built on Roman ruins to its Art Noveau Eixample district dominated by Gaudí's exuberant architecture, Barcelona unarguably remain a city of disparity.
+Barcelona unarguably remains a city of disparity, from the Gothic Quarter built on Roman ruins to its Art Noveau Eixample district dominated by Gaudí's exuberant architecture.

 During the 19th century, Barcelona city expanded to a remarkable extent with an increase in its population.
-Design engineer Idelfons Cerdà's plan was followed to extend the city in Catalan Eixample in Spanish ensanche.
+Design engineer Idelfons Cerdà's plan was followed to extend the city in Catalan Eixample.
 Though the construction began in 1860, blocks were erected to construct houses that were thought to contain enough open and green spaces, but it was hardly followed.
-The final creations were poles apart from the original plan of Cerda, but still Eixample exhibits to be an excellent example of utopian civil engineering that fetch many tourists till date.
+The final creations were poles apart from the original plan of Cerda.
+However, Eixample is still an excellent example of utopian civil engineering that fetch many tourists to date.

 Anarchy also flourished to quite a large extent in Barcelona & Spain throughout the 19th century that concluded in several bomb attacks on bishops & even military people killing many.

-The '92 Olympics formed and altered the city of Barcelona to a remarkable extent & actually brought it out of the devastating historic past to a great international status that it holds today.
+The '92 Olympics formed and altered the city of Barcelona to a remarkable extent & brought it out of the devastating historical past to a tremendous international status that it holds today.

 The city is Europe's one of the most fervently progressing cities that embrace a promising future.